malain/pastaga/Readme.md

 ### Concepts

-**Pastaga** does not provide any generator but it synchronizes with git repository to execute code.
+**Pastaga** does not provide any generator but it synchronizes with a git repository to execute code.

-Repository must respect the following specific structure :
+Repository must respect the following structure :

 ```
 \